Heydon/cel-animation/README.md

   }
 }

-.eyebrows > :nth-child(6) {
+.eyes > :nth-child(5) {
-  animation-name: eyebrows-6;
+  animation-name: eyes-5;
 }
 ```

-Note the use of identical drawings in 4 of the 6 eyebrow frames, to create the illusion of a pause in animation.
+Note the use of identical drawings in 2 of the 5 `.eyes` frames, to create the illusion of a small pause in animation.